ndavison/twitter-demo/README.md

 # Twitter demo

-This python app monitors a Twitter account for tweet activity, using the asyncio library to .
+This python app monitors a Twitter account for tweet activity, using the asyncio library to create an event loop for the life of the running app.
 On execution, the 5 most recent tweets are displayed, and every 10 minutes new tweet activity is displayed.
 The app also includes an inbuilt HTTP API to retrieve all displayed tweets so far.

 ## setup